HOW TO DECLUTTER YOUR MIND FOR CLARITY AND PEACE

-We might not instantly think about them like we do the stuff that we see (*clean, tidy, trip over, move around) every day.
+We might not instantly think about them like we do the stuff that we see (aka clean, tidy, trip over, move around) every day.
+They don’t get in our way and we don’t see them every day to remind us of their presence.
 However, they’re still there.
-They can weigh on our minds and contribute to our stress, frustration, anxiety and give us a general feeling of lack of peace and fulfilment.
+They can weigh on our minds and contribute to our stress, frustration, anxiety, mental health and physical wellbeing and give us a general feeling of lack of peace and fulfilment.

 So, if this is resonating with you, keep reading!
 I’d like to share some ideas on how to declutter your mind, lessen your stress and create more peace…

 When I was brainstorming for this post, I began thinking back to my own journey into simple living.

 I’d had enough of being a frazzled, working mum.
 I’d had enough of juggling all the balls and running myself into the ground in an effort not to drop one.

 I wanted to enjoy my kids, spend time with them and have time for myself too.
 I wanted to try new things instead of slumping on the sofa each evening, too exhausted to do anything but still with a mountain of laundry to wade through before the morning.

 My first experiment in simplifying my life was actually decluttering my wardrobe.
 You can read more here about the how and why a decluttered wardrobe made things so much easier.

 Importantly, this little project gave me my first insight into what a difference less clutter could make to my daily life and it wasn’t long before I started decluttering other aspects of my life.

 Aside from working towards a decluttered home, I put in place some regular and healthy self-care routines, I guarded my calendar and my time like it was the most precious resource in the world and wow, what a difference I felt!

 I felt lighter, happier, less stressed and overwhelmed and much, much more ready for and excited by life!